magenta-aps/service_person_stamdata_udvidet/README.rst

 API (with examples)
 ===================

-*In order for this module to interact with Serviceplatformen you need valid 'Invocation context' UUIDs and a certificate.*
+*In order for this package to interact with Serviceplatformen you need valid 'Invocation context' UUIDs and a certificate.*

 get_citizen()
 -------------
-*The function serves as a facade to ease interaction with Serviceplatformen's 'SF1520 - Udvidet person stamdata (lokal)' service.*
+*The function serves as a facade to ease interaction with the SF1520 API's PersonBaseDataExtendedService at serviceplatformen.dk*

 .. code-block:: python